g0v-it/data-budget/README.md

 by the "Ministero dell'Economia e Finance" and produces a knowledge graph according with the [fr-ap-mef profile](fr-ap-mef/README.md).

-Data consumer agents (e.g. http://budget.g0v.it/), access such knowledge through a SPARQL interface, as suggested by the Semantic Web standards.
+Data consumer agents (e.g. http://budget.g0v.it/), access such knowledge through a SPARQL service, as suggested by the Semantic Web standards.

 The data-budget project uses the [Smart Data as a Service platform (SDaaS)](https://github.com/linkeddatacenter/sdaas-ce) to provide: